-The FCS employs a network of highly skilled forensic social workers to assist with assessment of abused children and the compilation of court reports, as well as for providing an expert testimony in court.
+The FCS employs a network of highly skilled forensic social workers to assist with assessment of abused children and the compilation of court reports and provision of expert testimony in court.
+By April 2016, there were 176 FCS units nationwide.